Complete guide to use the bus in Porto

 - 8 Basic rules to use the bus of Porto:

 Main Tourist Routes

-Porto – Gaia Route: lines 502, 500 and 904 – In this journey of around 60 minutes, you have the privilege not only to know the wonderful city of Porto, but also its closeby city, Gaia, just across the Douro river.
+Lines 502, 500 and 904 – In this journey of around 60 minutes, you have the privilege to discover the wonderful city of Porto and its closeby city, Gaia, just across the Douro river.

-Museums route: line 207 – The name of the route says it all!
-With a duration of 40 minutes, it goes through the museums of Porto: the Museum of Science and Natural History, Soares dos Reis National Museum, the Romantic Museum of Quinta da Macieirinha, the Planetarium, the Botanical Gardens and the Serralves Contemporary Museum.
+Line 207 – The name of the route says it all!
+Lasting 40 minutes, it connects the museums of Porto: the Museum of Science and Natural History, Soares dos Reis National Museum, the Romantic Museum of Quinta da Macieirinha, the Planetarium, the Botanical Gardens and Serralves Contemporary Museum.

-University Route: lines 502, 500 and 301 – This route is very similar to the above mentioned, going through historical points of the city but with the advantage of stoping by the faculties of Porto.
+Lines 502, 500 and 301 – This route is very similar to ones mentioned above, connecting historical points of the city but with the advantage of stoping by the faculties of Porto.

 Bus to / from the airport of Porto